How to Write Selection Criteria – Everything you need to know

-This is also an opportunity for you to make sure that you have referenced any key duties from the position description to further support your candidacy, included the organisational values where possible and checked the Capability Development Framework for your state, or the APS Work Level Standards for your level (government only) to ensure your responses are satisfactory.
+This is also an opportunity for you to make sure that you have referenced any key duties from the position description to further support your candidacy, included the organisational values where possible and for government roles, checked the Capability Development Framework for your state, or the APS Work Level Standards for your level (federal government only) to ensure your responses are satisfactory.

 5. Using the right language